mne-tools/mne-python/doc/changes/devel.rst

 - Removed preload parameter from :func:`mne.io.read_raw_eyelink`, because data are always preloaded no matter what preload is set to (:gh:`11910` by `Scott Huberty`_)
 - Fix bug with :meth:`~mne.viz.Brain.add_annotation` when reading an annotation from a file with both hemispheres shown (:gh:`11946` by `Marijn van Vliet`_)
 - Fix bug with ``subject_info`` when loading data from and exporting to EDF file (:gh:`11952` by `Paul Roujansky`_)
+- Fix handling of channel information in annotations when loading data from and exporting to EDF file (:gh:`11960` by `Paul Roujansky`_)

 API changes
 ~~~~~~~~~~~